 - High efficiency, with integrated 4G/LTE optimization, saving up to 60% of satellite bandwidth

 - Powerful features, including 4G/LTE acceleration, IEEE 1588v2 timing, and built-in GPS

 - Advanced enhancements, such as 600 milisecond latency, 10-millisecond jitter, outdoor packaging and lower power consumption

 JUPITER System for Satellite Backhaul

 The growing global demand for 4G and LTE mobile connectivity presents a significant challenge in many ex-urban and semi-rural areas.
 These markets are often located in difficult-to-serve, remote areas where terrestrial fiber or microwave services are not readily available to support the backhaul links for base station locations.
 To bring service to these areas, mobile operators require a low-cost and effective means for interconnecting cellular base stations, regardless of distance, infrastructure or terrain.
 Satellite technology, which can be rapidly and cost-effectively deployed to nearly any area around the globe, is an ideal solution for meeting this challenge.

-The Hughes JUPITER System can be rapidly deployed virtually anywhere in the world and provides the industry-leading latency and jitter specifications.
-It is the clear choice for interconnecting cellular base stations in rural and hard-to-reach areas, and additionally can be implemented as a backup to urban terrestrial links or to rural sites with multiple microwave hops.
-Such a combined terrestrial and satellite backhaul architecture yields the highest possible network availability by virtue of two alternate path technologies—with the satellite path being more robust when disaster strikes and with quicker service restoral in the aftermath.
+The Hughes JUPITER System can be deployed rapidly virtually anywhere in the world.
+It is the clear choice for interconnecting cellular base stations in rural and hard-to-reach areas and can be implemented as a backup to urban terrestrial links or to rural sites with multiple microwave hops.
+Such a combined terrestrial and satellite backhaul architecture yields the highest possible network availability by virtue of two alternate path technologies—with the satellite path being more robust when disaster strikes and capable of quicker service restoral in the aftermath.